amoussawi/recoder/README.md

 ### Introduction

-Recoder is a fast implementation for training collaborative filtering latent factor models with mini-batch based negative sampling following recent work:
+Recoder is a fast implementation for training collaborative filtering latent factor models with mini-batch based negative sampling.
+It's based on our poster paper that was published in ACM RecSys 2018:
 - [Towards Large Scale Training Of Autoencoders For Collaborative Filtering](https://arxiv.org/abs/1809.00999).

 Currently the only supported latent factor model is the Autoencoder.
 SGD Matrix factorization to be added next.